juji/recipience/README.md

 recipience.done [Function()]
 ```

 If a stream is marked as done, it will not produce any data.
 All data coming to the pipe after `done`, is discarded.
-The Consumer will stop iterating and the flow will continue.
+The Receiver will stop iterating and the flow will continue.

-Producer can also use this to their preference, calling whenever it is needed.
-Example:
+A usage example:
 ```js
 // notice, we don't need to call recipience.error connectToLogService((err, data) => {